roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-20 ****** bysubslutjenna© So much so, that Tabitha was choking down her fourth cock, and I had yet to do anything but squirm in discomfort and listen to her suck.
+So much so, that Tabitha was choking down her fourth cock, and I had yet to do anything but squirm in discomfort and listen to her suck.
 I could tell she was swallowing every time.
 In the few minutes between guys we didn't talk much.
 Mostly she was trying to catch her breath but I did find out she met Mistress Jane through Rebecca.
 I guess Mrs. Anders had introduced them at a party and Tabitha woke up the next day in bed with two guys.
 She couldn't have her girlfriend finding out so one thing led to another and here she was.

  As I heard another cock slide into Tabitha's mouth I got my first one.
 It slid right through the hole and pushed its way into my mouth.
 With my eyes open in surprise I quickly let it slide down my throat and started sucking.
 Well, in the position the two of us were in it wasn't so much of a blow job as just getting throat fucked.
 After that first one, the strip club must have picked up in business.
 Because after that it was one cock after another, for both of us.